INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 *Description*

 This step **retains potential viral reads** based on a rapid and permissive classification of the reads against a viral sequence database.
-This step is directly performed using over raw reads (if QC was turned OFF) or quality processed reads (if QC was turned ON).
+If "Extra-filtering" is OFF, this step is directly performed using over raw reads (if QC was turned OFF) or quality processed reads (if QC was turned ON).

 .. note::